 Доступно с лицензией Data Interoperability.

-The ArcGIS Data Interoperability for Desktop is an integrated spatial ETL (extract, transform, and load) toolset that runs within the geoprocessing framework using Safe Software's FME technology.
+The ArcGIS Data Interoperability extension for Desktop is an integrated spatial ETL (extract, transform, and load) toolset that runs within the geoprocessing framework using Safe Software's FME technology.
 It enables you to integrate data from multiple sources and formats, use that data with geoprocessing tools, and publish it with ArcGIS Server.

 The Data Interoperability extension for ArcGIS Desktop is offered at two licensing levels: